 For most people in Berlin, the BVG AB ticket of €86 per month is the way to go.
 And if you plan to live not too far from your study or work, you can save some money by using a bike.
 For occasional longer trips, you can just buy a single public transportation ticket for €3.00 or a 24-hour ticket for €8.80.

 Just about every lifestyle finds its home in Berlin.
-Students who try to live on a low student budget can certainly keep their cost of living per month in Berlin small - without even having to miss out on that vibrant city vibe.
-Instead of spending your time (and money!) in one of those fancy cocktail bars, why not just sip beer from a Späti with your friends on the Weserstraße in Neukölln and soaking up the ease of Berlin?
+Those who try to live on a low budget can certainly keep their cost of living per month in Berlin small - even without missing out on that vibrant city vibe.
+Instead of spending your time (and money!) in one of those fancy cocktail bars, why not just sip beer from a Späti on the Weserstraße in Neukölln while soaking up the ease of Berlin?